fayez-als/fayez-als.github.io/README.md

 meta_robots: noindex,follow
 ```

 In order to get more information about your website's status in search engines, you can register it in [Google Search Console](https://www.google.com/webmasters/tools/home) and/or [Bing Webmaster Tools](http://www.bing.com/toolbox/webmaster).
 Both these tools will ask you to authorize your website with them and there are couple of ways to do that.
-Pixyll supports verification via meta tags - just fill in values for `google_verification` and/or `bing_verification` in `_config.yml`, the verification strings and meta tags will then be added automatically.
+Mixyll supports verification via meta tags - just fill in values for `google_verification` and/or `bing_verification` in `_config.yml`, the verification strings and meta tags will then be added automatically.

 If search engine optimization is your thing, you can also set up `meta_description` values for each page/post.
-By default Pixyll uses `summary` to populate the `<meta name="description" content="...">` tag and falls back to `description` from `_config.yml` if `summary` is not present in page/post's front matter.
+By default Mixyll uses `summary` to populate the `<meta name="description" content="...">` tag and falls back to `description` from `_config.yml` if `summary` is not present in page/post's front matter.
 The `summary` is also used for generating Open Graph tags.
 Why would you want to use a dedicated variable for meta description?
 Because character limit to properly display this description in search results (as a snippet) is way smaller than in Open Graph.
 It is recommended to keep it at 155-160 characters, for more in-depth info read [this article](https://moz.com/blog/i-cant-drive-155-meta-descriptions-in-2015).

 And lastly - if you happen to write in language other than English be sure to change `og_locale` in `_config.yml` to reflect it.

 ### Enjoy

-I hope you enjoy using Pixyll.
-If you encounter any issues, please feel free to let me know by creating an [issue](https://github.com/johnotander/pixyll/issues).
+I hope you enjoy using Mixyll.
+If you encounter any issues, please feel free to let me know by creating an [issue](https://github.com/saikiransripada/mixyll/issues).
 I'd love to help.

-## Upgrading Pixyll
+## Upgrading Mixyll

-Pixyll is always being improved by its users, so sometimes one may need to upgrade.
+Mixyll is always being improved by its users, so sometimes one may need to upgrade.

 #### Ensure there's an upstream remote

 If `git remote -v` doesn't have an upstream listed, you can do the following to add it:

 ```
-git remote add upstream https://github.com/johnotander/pixyll.git
+git remote add upstream https://github.com/saikiransripada/mixyll.git
 ```

 #### Pull in the latest changes